rubythonode/simplog/README.md

 # About Simplog

-The word, Simplog is a compound word of simple and blog.
+Simplog is a simple and free blog template for jekyll.
-Also it is a free blog template for jekyll, so anyone who want this template can download [here](https://github.com/dhparkdh/simplog).
+So anyone who want this template can download [here](https://github.com/dhparkdh/simplog).

 ![Alternative Text](/assets/img/index/image.png)